rgmelvin/solana-email/docs/SECURITY_GUIDE.md

 ## Security Model

 - **Authorization and Account Constraints:**
-  Our on-chain program enforces security through strict account constraints.
-For example, the `updateUser` instruction includes a `has_one = owner` constraint to ensure that only the owner can update their profile.
-Similarly, PDAs are derived using deterministic seeds to prevent unauthorized manipulation.
+  The on-chain program enforces security through strict account constraints.
+For example, the `updateUser` instruction uses the `has_one = owner` constraint to ensure that only the owner can update their profile.
+Additionally, PDAs are derived using deterministic seeds combined with bump values, which guarantees that these addresses cannot be manipulated by external users.

 - **Custom Error Codes:**
-  Custom error defined via the `#[error_code]` macro allow us to provide clearfeedback on why a transaction failed.
+  I have defined custom errors using the `#[error_code]` This approach provides clear, actionable feedback when transactions fail.
 For example:

   ```rust
   #[error_code]
   pub enum ErrorCode {